 Ask your stylist if they have attended a class on the treatment process.
 If they haven't, ask them how many times they've performed the treatment before.
 Classes are available, but not required, to use it.
 If your stylist is "winging it," your hair will pay.

 Your stylist should ask you a series of questions about your hair before performing the treatment.
 They should know your chemical service history, and you should be very honest about any previous services that have been done on your hair.
 Previous treatments or chemical services will not likely result in not getting the smoothing treatment done, but they could alter the product formulation chosen for your hair.

 Next, without rinsing the product out, your stylist will blow your hair out using a hairdryer and ceramic round brush or a paddle brush.
 These particular tools are important for setting the smoothing product into your hair.
-Your hair will be flat ironed at 410 degrees to cure the product into your hair with a CHI 4-button flat iron.
+Your hair will be flat ironed at 410 degrees to cure the product into your hair with a flat iron.
 Each 1/8-inch section of hair should be flat ironed five times during the process.
 Your stylist may use a few drops of a smoothing serum after flat ironing to add shine and manageability.
-Your hair might feel a little weird, kind of like forgot to rinse the conditioner out of your hair.
+Your hair might feel a little weird, kind of like you forgot to rinse the conditioner out of your hair.
 This feeling is perfectly normal and could vary based on your hair and your stylist's skill level at applying the product.

 Leave your hair down for the next 24 hours, without headbands, hair ties, or even sunglasses to hold your hair back off your head in order to avoid denting your hair.

 If you're comfortable flat ironing your hair thoroughly and own a CHI flat iron, you can do this step at home.
 If you're less than handy with your blow dryer and flat iron, have very thick or coarse hair, or do not own a CHI flat iron, you should return to your stylist for this second step.